ZihaoLu1106/INFO7375FinalProject/README.md

 # 📖 Storytelling Model Fine-Tuning and RAG

 This project fine-tunes a pre-trained **tiny GPT-2** model to generate full stories from short prompts, using the **Writing Prompts** dataset from Kaggle.
-And use paraphrase-MiniLM-L6-v2 as RAG
+And use style stories and paraphrase-MiniLM-L6-v2 as RAG
 The model learns to take creative ideas and expand them into rich, detailed narratives!

 ---